45 Best Baking Cookbooks for Beginners: Top Recipes and Tips

 Highlights of this book:

-100 chocolate dessert-making techniques, 500 practical operating steps, and more than 100 special chocolate dessert recipes lead readers to learn chocolate dessert-making step by step.
+100 chocolate dessert-making techniques, 500 practical operating steps, and more than 100 special dessert recipes lead readers to learn chocolate dessert-making step by step.
 It is a dessert-making guide for dessert beginners!

 Reason for recommendation: